jqn1/odin-recipes/README.md

-In this project, im going to build a basic recipe website
+In this project im going to build a basic recipe website

 When finished, it will reflect my HTML learning progress